Denver weather: Heat continues with more 90-degree days ahead

-DENVER (KDVR) — Denver’s weather reached a temperature of 90 degrees (or higher) for the second day in a row.
-That makes only the third time this summer the city has posted temperatures in the 90s according to Pinpoint Weather, Colorado’s Most Accurate Forecast.
+DENVER (KDVR) — Denver’s weather reached at least 90 degrees for the second day in a row on Tuesday, and the city is looking like it will add to that streak on Wednesday.
+Tuesday marked only the third time this summer the city posted temperatures in the 90s.

 Looking ahead: Less heat with a chance for rain